Phomato Sauce (Paleo-friendly, fermentable pho-spiced ketchup)

 Or a Russian dressing made with said pho ketchup, in which the dressing is also made using your own delicious, Paleo-friendly mayo, fermented hot sauce and fermented horseradish?
 Which then goes on your own homemade “Pho Reuben” sandwich topped with pho-spiced sauerkraut and pho-spiced corned beef?

 Phomato was my first pho-inspired recipe on this site.
 But even before that, I was making something I have yet to post about, my pho-spiced okra, aka Phokra.
-(Bear in mind, as you probably know, pho is pronounced like “fuh,” but pronounce phokra however you like.)
+(Update: I totally posted the phokra pickle recipe to this site years ago but forgot to link here, lol).
+Bear in mind, as you probably know, pho is pronounced like “fuh,” but pronounce phokra however you like.

 This recipe is for a 16 oz. jar of ketchup.
 Details on how to ferment it are provided below; this isn’t a requirement of the recipe.